The Konmari Method: Tidying Sentimental Items

 I’ve said this before, but I’d like to emphasize this one more time for the people in the back: you should never feel guilty about keeping something in your home that you love!

 The Konmari method is all about getting rid of the excess.
-The whole idea is that you should purge all of the things that don’t really bring you any happiness so that you have more room in your home for the things that do!
+The whole idea is that you should purge all of the things that don’t really bring you any happiness.
+Then, you’ll have more room in your home for the things that do!
 If you can’t fathom getting rid of sentimental items in your home, don’t!

-All that being said, I’d like to recommend you watch this week’s video to learn about how I keep sentimental items in my home without taking up too much space.
-You can watch as I go through all of our mementos and memories and see some of my tips and tricks for deciding what to keep and what to purge so that the things I do have left are just the most precious memories.
+All that being said, I’d like to recommend you watch this week’s video.
+It will help you learn about how I keep sentimental items in my home without taking up too much space.

 I shared a lot of these tips in the video, but if you’re unable to watch, here are the highlights: